kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## What These Terms Meant

-LangChain: a framework to link prompts and models together.
+LangChain: a framework to link prompts and models together
-LangGraph: a structure for managing complex workflows between chains.
+LangGraph: a structure for managing complex workflows between chains
-RAG: Retrieval-Augmented Generation — still relevant, but evolving.
+RAG: Retrieval-Augmented Generation — still relevant, but evolving
 MCP: Model Context Protocol — the new, safer way to connect tools

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.